Alloy Artifacts |

 One small snippet of information was found in the form of a 1988 reference to American Box and Crating Incorporated operating at 6210 Denton Drive in Dallas, the former address of the Thorsen factory.
 This seems to confirm that Thorsen was no longer there at that time.

 In 1995 GC Thorsen was purchased from Elgin National by Katy Industries.
 (As Katy is a public company, numerous records of this transaction are reported online.)
-Under Katy the Thorsen Tool operations were separated from GC Electronics, and a 1998 trademark filing for "Thorsen" with a Viking logo listed the company location as Carmel, IN.
+Under Katy the Thorsen Tool operations were separated from GC Electronics, and a 1998 trademark filing for "Thorsen" with a Viking logo listed the company location as Carmel, Indiana.

 The Katy annual report for 2000 listed Thorsen Tool as a value-added distributor, with tools sourced primarily from Asia.